 Most quilt tops aren't perfectly flat and square.
 That's ok!
 Hopefully your quilter is eager to do his or her best by your project without judgement.
 To make the quilter's job easier, send a flat backing.
 Juggling fullness in the backing and the quilt top all at once is tricky and can lead to tucks.

 Consider sending a wide back fabric for your backing.
 It's easy to load and allows the quilter to focus on the quilt top.
-Gotham Quilts and Pineapple Fabrics both have large selections of 108" wide fabrics, ideal for quilts.
+Gotham Quilts has a large selection of 108" wide fabrics, ideal for quilts.
 If you compare cost for backing with 42" wide fabric vs. 108" wide fabric, the wide backs are generally cheaper too!

 If you choose to piece backing, take time to sew those long seams carefully.
 Cut yardage straight and square before joining segments.
 Most importantly, use pins and/or a walking foot to help achieve an even feed.

 Sewing a long seam without any pinning or walking foot assistance tends to result in a seam that looks fine, but actually has more fullness on one side of the seam than the other.
 When such a backing is loaded onto a longarm sewing machine, the full side sags down even while the other side is pulled tight.
 It's difficult for the quilter to compensate without stressing the already-tight fabric.